Ring the Alarm: Commercial performance

 For the week ending September 23, 2006, "Ring the Alarm" debuted at number twelve on the US Billboard Hot 100, following its entry at number seven on the US Hot Digital Songs, selling around 56,000 digital downloads.
-It was the highest debut that week in the United States, and was the highest debuting song of Knowles' career until "Formation" and "Sorry" debuted at numbers ten and eleven, respectively, in May 2016.
-The song peaked at number eleven on the Hot 100 chart issue dated September 30, 2006, and was Knowles' lowest peaking single until "Get Me Bodied", which peaked at number sixty-eight.
+It was the highest debut that week in the United States, and was the highest debuting song of Beyoncé's career until "Formation" and "Sorry" debuted at numbers ten and eleven in May 2016, and eventually bested when "Texas Hold 'Em" debuted at number two in February 2024.
+The song peaked at number eleven on the Hot 100 chart issue dated September 30, 2006, and was Beyoncé's lowest peaking single until "Get Me Bodied", which peaked at number sixty-eight.
 Several weeks after leaving the Hot 100 chart, "Ring the Alarm" re-entered it for the week ending January 13, 2007, at number eighty-one; it remained on the chart for fourteen non-consecutive weeks.

 "Ring the Alarm" was more successful on the US Billboard component charts.
 It topped the Dance Club Songs, Hot R&B/Hip-Hop Singles Sales and Hot 100 Singles Sales chart, and reached number three on the Hot R&B/Hip-Hop Songs.
 The song additionally charted at number twenty-one on the US Rhythmic and at number nineteen on the US Pop 100.
 Though not released outside the United States, "Ring the Alarm" charted at number fifty-six on January 15, 2007, in Sweden.

 Music video

-The music video for "Ring the Alarm" was the second video of Knowles' to be directed by Sophie Muller, who worked on "Déjà Vu".
+The music video for "Ring the Alarm" was the second video of Beyoncé's to be directed by Sophie Muller, who worked on "Déjà Vu".
 The video was filmed inside a cavernous hangar located on the waterfront in Brooklyn, New York City.
 It remakes a scene from the film Basic Instinct (1992), referred to by Natalie More of In These Times as an infamous scene.
-Knowles wears a white skirt and turtleneck to emulate Sharon Stone.
+Beyoncé wears a white skirt and turtleneck to emulate Sharon Stone.
 She told Elysa Gardner of USA Today that she considered the video to be a movie scene; "I put six months aside, worked with a coach for two months.
 And that carried through to my music.
 I treated the video for 'Ring the Alarm' like a movie scene.
 I was thinking, 'I've got to make my acting coach proud."
 The video premiered at Yahoo!
 Music on August 16, 2006 and was released to US iTunes Store on November 21, 2006.
 It debuted on MTV's Total Request Live at number ten on August 22, 2006, reached number one, and remained on the show for 35 days until it was replaced by the music video for "Irreplaceable" (2006).
-The video credited then-16-year-old dancer Teyana Taylor as the choreographer.
+The video credited then-15-year-old dancer Teyana Taylor as the choreographer.